:) THE NON-BLOG BLOG

 :: Salaam Aleykum Friends-

-There's an old joke from McCain's 2000 campaign that said he wasn't milking enough his POW experience, so when asked anything he should answer the following way: "Senator, what do you think of our education system?"
+so when asked anything he should answer the following way: "Senator, what do you think of our education system?"
 McCain: "We'll, as I was drinking my own pee for five years, I had a lot of time to reflect on that issue…"

 So, how was Tunisia?
 As I was laying completely flat on my First Class Suite I had a lot of time to reflect on this…(I intend to milk this one for a while).
 First I learned that Tunisia means 'everything runs late here' in Arabic.
 Planes, trains, church services, concerts…at first this is annoying, especially coming from our American time conscious way, but then one makes the '15 minute adjustment' and everything is OK.